GitHub Agentic Workflows

 description: "Workflow that analyzes pull requests and provides feedback"

-Optional array of strings for categorizing and organizing workflows.
-Labels are displayed in gh aw status command output and can be filtered using the --label flag.
+Optional array of strings for categorizing workflows by purpose, team, or functionality.
+Labels appear in gh aw status output as [automation ci diagnostics] (or a JSON array in --json mode) and can be filtered with gh aw status --label automation.

 labels: ["automation", "ci", "diagnostics"]